Partial lunar eclipse November 18-19: Great for North America

-Category: Space Hits: 0For us in North America, the partial lunar eclipse will take place in the early morning on November 19, 2021.
+Category: Space Hits: 3For us in North America, the partial lunar eclipse will take place in the early morning on November 19, 2021.
 The moon will be high in North American skies, to the west.
 In this illustration, the white disks represent partially eclipsed moons.
 The maroon disk represents the moon at greatest eclipse, 97% covered by the Earth’s dark umbral shadow.
 Watch for the dipper-shaped Pleiades star cluster near the eclipsed moon.
 Chart by John Jardine Goss.

 A partial lunar eclipse will darken the moon for much of the globe on November 19, 2021 (overnight on November 18 for North America).
 Most locations will see up to 97% of the moon slip into Earth’s shadow.
 North America has the best location to see the entirety of the eclipse.
 Find maps and timing for the eclipse below, and remember to convert UTC to your time.
 You can visit timeanddate.com to get an exact timing of the eclipse from your location.